forzagreen/wikitermbase/README.md

 make dump
 ```

-Commit and push `arabterm.db` and `db/` to arabterm GitHub repository:
+Commit and push `arabterm.db.gz` and `db/` to arabterm GitHub repository:

 Then, from [wikitermbase](https://github.com/forzagreen/wikitermbase) repository: